epicsNSLS2-deploy/initIOC/README.md

 ------|------------
 -h / --help | Prints help information
--i / --individual | Gives you a guided process for initializing IOCs one at a time -g / --gui | Starts the GUI version of initIOC - will be available in later versions
+-i / --individual | Gives you a guided process for initializing IOCs one at a time -g / --gui | Starts the GUI version of initIOC

+**NOTE: as of v0.0.5, the GUI version of initIOC is available, along with the BINARIES_FLAT configuration setting being depracated.**

 ### Currently supported drivers